VaclavDedik/jboss-seam/examples/glassfish/readme.txt

 8. Deploy the "enterprise application" in the admin console: The app is located at SEAM_HOME/examples/glassfish/build/jboss-seam-glassfish.ear

-9. Checout the app at: http://localhost:8080/jboss-seam-glassfish/
+9. Checkout the app at: http://localhost:8080/jboss-seam-glassfish/

 10. Use the admin console to undeploy the app and stop server